LogicFan/logicfan.github.io/report/report.typ

   ],
 )

-Reader may navigate between scenes easily using the page number menu, the overall visual structure is consistent (as mention above) across the scenes, to prevent reader from disorentation.
+Reader may navigate between scenes easily using the page number menu, the overall visual structure is consistent (as mention above) across the scenes, to keep reader orentation from the tansition.
 Specifically, because the first two scenes are connected in terms of story telling, the chart in second scenes keeps the data from the chart in first scene but faded, to give a smoother transition to the reader.
 Additionally, in all three scenes, the color representation for a particular state remain the same, which gives the color consistency.

 = Scenes
 // What are the scenes of your narrative visualization?
 How are the scenes ordered, and why?